Chief Sealth Trail Green Stormwater Infrastructure

 Location

-SPU’s green stormwater infrastructure will be located at the intersection of S. Kenyon St and the Chief Sealth Trail.
-This is the area east of Wing Luke Elementary, along 39th Ave S. Aerial map of the project area.
+SPU’s green stormwater infrastructure will be located at the intersection of S. Kenyon St and the Chief Sealth Trail (aerial map of the project area.).
+This is the area east of Wing Luke Elementary, along 39th Ave S.

 What's happening now?